pwtail/wsgi_plus/README.md

 An obvious way of making a web request while the app is suspended is using a dedicated async thread.
 However, this part is left up to application.

 The non-goal is further extending of the WSGI spec.
-It is meant for deploying blocking Python web apps.
+"Do one thing and do it well"

 ### Discussion